The Ultimate Guide to Building a Production-Grade Node.js Backend in 2025

 npm install express cors helmet morgan dotenv zod winston prisma @prisma/client

-npm install -D typescript @types/node @types/express @types/cors @types/morgan jest supertest @types/jest ts-jest
+npm install -D typescript @types/node @types/express @types/cors @types/morgan vitest supertest

 Why These Packages?

-- Zod - Runtime type validation (better than Joi in 2025)
+- Zod – Runtime validation and shared types.
+Stays in the types layer.

 Step 3: Configure TypeScript